Donating Eggs? Here’s How to Find Your Family Medical History

 • “A friend got her family medical history, and it was really helpful for her.”
 Talking about “a friend” can often help an awkward conversation get started.

 Beyond being an egg donor, your family history involves your health and well-being too.
 This valuable information could help you when you have your own family in the future, and help you understand more about your own background.
-Think you’re ready?
-Check out our assessment.
-Or if you have more questions about the egg donor requirements see our FAQs or contact us.

 Share This Story: